 Living on a zero-waste budget is largely possible for every individual who is willing, as long as you have a basic income/allowance.
 If you are interested in learning how to go zero waste on a budget, in this article, we'll take a look at real-life examples and tips to help you get started.

 It’s evident to anyone who has tried going zero-waste that your alternative shopping practices can get expensive.
 Really fast.
-Most easily accessible stores carry only single-use, packaging heavy items.
+Most easily accessible stores carry only single-use, packaging-heavy items.

 Needs are the things you must have to survive and live a decent lifestyle.
 And wants are things that you desire to have but are not essential.
 Choosing between "a want" and "a need" is important when making a zero-waste budget.

-Remember, the plan is to go zero waste.
+Remember, the plan is to go to zero waste.
 Some sites also offer opportunities to resell your already used furniture if it is not so bad.
 With this, you can recover some of the money you spent while purchasing the item initially, add a bit more, and get the new item you want.

 Sometimes going for fairly used items (second-hand) can also help you save a great deal of cash.
 You get what you want for a lesser price.
-We place lesser values on second-hand items because we think the Item to be sold is spoiled or has one issue or the other, but that is not always the case.
+We place lesser value on second-hand items because we think the Item to be sold is spoiled or has one issue or the other, but that is not always the case.

 If you do not always want to buy, your maintenance game will have to improve, especially for items or properties that could cost a fortune.
 This saves you a lot of cash when compared to the amount it would cost for proper maintenance.

 Taking care of the items you already own, helps them last longer.
 This way, you don’t have to change them as quickly or pay for repairs.
 When you look after your appliances regularly, you will be able to tell when it's time to service the appliances or when it needs repairs.
 If your car is having a minor breakdown, fix it.
 If your clothing buttons come off, sew them back on.

-Renting an item will surely prove less expensive when compared to buying since you are renting for a specific period of time and a particular purpose.
+Renting an item will surely prove less expensive when compared to buying since you are renting for a specific period of time and for a particular purpose.
 This leads to the big question; Why own an item you only want to use once or a few times in a lifetime?

-While planning for your wedding and looking to both cut costs and do so on a low waste budget, buying a wedding gown contrasts with that.
+While planning for your wedding and looking to both cut costs and do so on a low-waste budget, buying a wedding gown contrasts with that.
 Why own a wedding gown you only need once?
 It is possible and much cheaper to rent a wedding dress than to buy one.
 Of course, the same can apply to any one of many items you may rarely use, from a carpet cleaner to dress-up costumes.

 Almost always, there is a price cut when reselling an already used item, and this price cut might be higher than what you need to rent that particular item and sometimes when a middleman is involved during the sale.
 A paid percentage is agreed upon, and then you discover that you are already losing a lot.
 Renting does not only save you from this loss but also the stress.

 A quality item might cost a fortune to acquire, but it will surely outlive an inferior item that goes for a lower price.
 Buy durable cups, dishes, silverware, and cloth napkins rather than disposable paper and plastic goods.
 Zero-waste dish soap bars will last loads longer than liquid detergent.

 Always consider the durability of an item before buying.
 Don't buy it because it's cheap but because it will last.
 When you choose to purchase quality items that are less likely to break or that will last long, you end up saving a lot.
 After a while, you will discover how much you have saved from not constantly replacing the spoilt cheap items.

 It is ideal to avoid buying trending items so that you won't always have to do an upgrade when a trend comes out.
 This is an important fact for anyone who is looking to go zero-waste on a budget.

 There is a considerable increase in sustainability when it comes to food consumption.
 People now minimize how they shop for food to reduce waste and benefit the environment, society, and economy.
 Especially when shopping for perishable goods like food items.

 Always ensure you make the right measure that is just enough for you and any other person involved in the meal.
-Refrigerate any unavoidable food leftover and ensure to use them later.
+Refrigerate any unavoidable food leftovers and ensure to use them later.
 The idea is to use it all up to avoid food waste.

 Related: Food Waste Facts and Statistics

 It is okay to buy the things you need to serve a specific purpose, but with a little bit of creativity, you can buy items that will not only serve their purpose but can also serve the purpose of other items.
 This will help you practice the reuse reduction strategy1.

 Imagine how much you can save over time if you only bought jarred grocery items.
 Reusable items and packaging also prolong the useful life of these materials, thereby delaying the final disposal or recycling.